Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Related Work

+While the application of Lyapunov exponents in our specific setting appears to be novel, the concept has been explored in other areas of deep learning.
+Notably, Recurrent Neural Networks (RNNs) have been viewed as a dynamical system and their Lyapunov exponents were empirically studied in \cite{Vogtetal} and \cite{Engelkenetal}.

-In the literature, the \textit{edge of chaos} refers to a critical phase transition of neural network, where the parameters are calibrated to a regime that maximizes stability and learning performance.
-Early papers studying this phenomenon were \cite{Bertschineretal} and \cite{Boedeckeretal}.
-More recently, edge of chaos has been analyzed in the context of infinite-width networks using mean field theory \cite{Pooleetal,Schoenholetal}.
-In contrast, the Lyapunov exponent studied in this paper quantifies the edge of chaos for the regime of infinite-depth neural networks.
+The \textit{edge of chaos} refers to a critical phase transition of neural networks, where the parameters are calibrated to a regime that maximizes stability and learning performance.
+The first papers exploring this phenomenon were \cite{Bertschineretal} and \cite{Boedeckeretal}.
+More recently, edge of chaos has been analyzed in the context of infinite-width networks using mean-field theory \cite{Pooleetal,Schoenholetal}.
+In contrast, the Lyapunov exponent in this paper quantifies the edge of chaos for the regime of infinite-depth neural networks.

+We also mention \cite{Hanin2018}, which studies exploding and vanishing gradients in expectation and \cite{HaninNica2018} addressing neural tangent kernels.
+Moreover, \cite{Hayou19} analyzes the impact of the activation function on stability and \cite{Hayou21} discusses ResNets and also neural tangent kernels.
+In \cite{Hayou2022}, the infinite-depth limit distribution of certain special neural networks is studied.